KipCollo/ToolsCorn/DevOps/Containerization/readme.md

 The use of Docker had been the industry standard.
 Large companies like Red Hat are moving to other open source tools.
 While currently new, one may expect them to become the new standard.

-buildah is a tool that focuses on creating Open Container Initiative (OCI) images.
+`buildah` is a tool that focuses on creating Open Container Initiative (OCI) images.
 It allows for creating images with and without a Dockerfile.
 It also does not require superuser privilege.
 A growing golang-based API allows for easy integration with other tools.

-podman, a "pod manager" tool, allows for the life cycle management of a container, including creating, starting, stopping and updating.
+`podman`, a "pod manager" tool, allows for the life cycle management of a container, including creating, starting, stopping and updating.
 You could consider this a replacement for docker.
 Red Hat's goal was to replace all Docker functionality with podman, using the same syntax to minimize transition issues.
 Some places alias docker to actually run podman.